codingadvocate/hello-world/README.md

 Installation:
 -------------
-OCP has stack dependencies on Python 3.x and corresponding modules, Kafka, and Postgres.
+OCP has stack dependencies on Python 3.x, Python libraries, Kafka, and Postgres.

 Install the stack:
  * Kafka